 “Nima has been a great addition to our staff and it’s always exciting to have a member of the Terrapin family," head coach Mark Turgeon said.
 "His coaching experience combined with his passion for Maryland and inroads he has made in our community through his background in grassroots basketball has made him an outstanding fit for our program."

 In each of his three seasons at Maryland, the Terps have advanced to the NCAA Tournament, including a trip to the Sweet 16 in the 2015-16 season.
 This marked Maryland's longest run in the NCAA Tournament in 13 seasons.

 Omidvar has been instrumental in a pair of recruiting classes that have ranked in the top 10.
 Omidvar directs all on-campus recruiting initiatives and played a integral role in the effort to sign Ivan Bender (Capljina, Bosnia & Herzegovina) in 2015.

 Omidvar also coordinated the inaugural Terps Alumni Reunion in 2014.
 Seventy (70) former players and coaches returned to enjoy a weekend in College Park.
 In addition, Omidvar introduced a pair of new program; the Terps' Coaches Clinic (in 2014) and Team Camp (in 2015).
 Both programs helped Maryland basketball connect with the local basketball community.
-Under Omidvar's direction, the Team Camp, which featured some of the nation's top talent at XFINITY Center, hosted 32 teams the in its inaugural year (2015) and doubled in size to 64 the following year (2016).
+Under Omidvar's direction, the Team Camp, which featured some of the nation's top talent at XFINITY Center, hosted 32 teams the in its inaugural year (2015), doubled in size to 64 the following year (2016) and reached 80 teams in 2017.